 PROPOSAL New Office for Tort Division

-STATUS In progress
+STATUS Cancelled

 AGENCY New York City Law Department (LAW) Tort Division- Manhattan Verticalization

 AREA SERVED Borough

 FACILITY TYPE Office

 FACILITY DOMAIN Administration of government

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

 PROPOSED LOCATION 52 Duane Street Manhattan, CD 1

 SIZE Square footage: 21,100 Staff: 59 Clients to be served: 4,800 annually Parking spaces: n/a

 SPACE USE TYPE Office: Borough office

 PROPOSED ACTION New space request

 PUBLIC PURPOSE Describe program services and goals: The Tort Division ("Division"), LAW's largest division, defends the City against over 7,000 new personal injury and property damage cases annually.
 The Division maintains offices in all five boroughs and has special units to address issues such as risk management, early settlement, catastrophic injuries, and toxic torts (i.e. tort claims based on exposure to a toxic substance).
 The vast majority of the Division's pending 20,000 cases are handled "horizontally" in a reactive fashion.
 These cases are addressed in response to litigation activities that are scheduled by the courts or plaintiffs.
 This initiative is intended to change the way that the Division conducts its practice and will verticalize the assignment and handling of cases.
 Vertical caseloads allow assigned attorneys to investigate at an earlier stage the validity of plaintiffs' stories; obtain objective information from medical records, City records, and other sources; and read, decipher and analyze medical record support for claimed injuries.
 Describe why current space(s) is (are) inadequate: This is a new program, which will have new headcount (not a reallocation of existing positions).
 LAW does not have space for a division of this size elsewhere in Manhattan.
 Please briefly explain how this facility will serve the geographic area indicated in the previous question: This vertical in-depth knowledge of cases will enable the broader development of defenses, deeper examination of plaintiffs' credibility, and mitigation of claimed injuries.
-Further, past initiatives, such as the State Law Enforcement Defense Unit, demonstrate that resources dedicated to' the greater development of cases for trial.
+Further, past initiatives, such as the State Law Enforcement Defense Unit, demonstrate that resources dedicated to the greater development of cases can lead to a decrease in new filings and enhanced

-DESIRED DATE OF n/a
+DECIDED DATE OF preparation of cases for trial.

-OCCUPANCY
+DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA Public transit

 LAST APPEARED FY 2021-2022

 FIRST PROPOSED FY 2021-2022